mifka01/nvim/README.md

 # Neovim configuration with Lua

-This config is based on awesome [neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) and [primeagen-init](https://github.com/ThePrimeagen/init.lua) repos.
+This config is based on [neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) and [primeagen-init](https://github.com/ThePrimeagen/init.lua) repos.

 ## Plugins